|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 At the border to claim their reward in the film's conclusion, the professionals turned over a wounded Raza and Maria to Grant, then changed their minds and freed the two.
 The final dialogue was priceless: Grant called Fardan a bastard, to which Fardan retorted: "Yes, sir, in my case an accident of birth.
 But you, sir, you are a self-made man."

 The Shooting (1966)

 A trek across a Southwestern desert, to the town of Cross Tree, and then continuing on to the town of Kingsley

 This low-budget B-movie, considered one of the first off-beat, stylized existential 'acid westerns,' was never released theatrically.
 It was an arthouse-type road-quest film that finally found a cult audience after being released to TV in 1968, and after actor Jack Nicholson came to fame.

 Universally, viewers were puzzled by its strange ending.
 It has been conjectured that the western was about the JFK assassination and that the ending was about the capture of Lee Harvey Oswald.

-During their unusual doomed trek in the harsh desert climate when they ran out of water, Coley was shot dead by Spear, and all of their horses died.
-Gashade found an opportunity to wrestle with and attack Spear and crush his gun-shooting hand with a rock.
-And then on the side of a rock formation, the woman seemed to locate her prey - both individuals exchanged rapid gun-fire and killed each other.
-When Gashade came upon the dead man, he spoke the name "Coin," realizing that the corpse belonged to his twin brother.
+During their unusual doomed trek in the harsh desert climate when they became short on horses and water, Coley was shot dead by Spear, and all of their horses died.
+Willett found an opportunity to wrestle with and attack Spear and crush his gun-shooting hand with a rock.
+And then on the side of a rock formation, as Willett was following after the woman (who was following another unidentified man), she exchanged rapid gun-fire with the man and they killed each other.
+When Willett came upon the dead man, he spoke the name "Coin," realizing that the corpse belonged to his own twin brother.
 Spear continued to be delirious in the hot sun from sunstroke.

 Set in late 19th-century eastern Arizona, on a stagecoach bound for Bisbee